HED69/terminal-google-shell/README.md

 I am working on a new version of the script that will create a vnc server to use

+in the future after adding vnc server hacking tools will be added

 # INSTALLATION

 git clone https://github.com/HED69/terminal-google-shell